Rosemary Lane / He Called for a Candle / Bell Bottom Trousers

 Bert Jansch recorded Rosemary Lane in 1971 as the title track of his Transatlantic album Rosemary Lane.

 Chainmaker Lucy Woodall sang Rosemary Lane in a recording made by Mike Yates at Warley, Worcestershire, in ca. 1976.
 It was issued in 2006 on the Veteran CD It Was on a Market Day 2.
-Mike Yates commented in the album notes:
+Mike Yates noted:

 This well-known song goes under a number of titles, such as Once I was a Servant, Bell-Bottom Trousers and The Oak and the Ash, although it only seems to have been printed by a handful of broadside printers.
 These include Pitts and Jennings (both of London), Baird (of Cork) and Jackson (of Birmingham).
 According to Ewan MacColl and Peggy Seeger, the “Oak and the Ash” verses come from a 17th century broadside, The Northern Lasse's Lamentation, that can be dated to sometime between 1672 and 1695.
 MacColl & Seeger add that “In the eighteenth and early nineteenth centuries the London thoroughfare known as Rosemary Lane (now called Royal Mint Street) consisted mostly of cheap lodging-houses and shady second-hand shops.”
 (Travellers' Songs from England and Scotland.
 London, 1977. p.
 166).
 Mrs Woodall (1894-1979) heard the song being sung in Staffordshire chainmaking ‘shops’ when she was a young girl.